A simple decision in theory, a messy one in practice

 State law adds another layer.
 California Labor Code Section 2775, codified from AB5, applies the ABC test for California-based workers.
 Under the ABC test, a worker is an employee unless the hiring entity proves all three prongs: the worker is free from control, the work is outside the usual course of the hiring entity’s business, and the worker is engaged in an independently established trade.

 Foreign misclassification risk lives in the contractor’s home country.
 India, Brazil, Mexico, the Philippines, and most of Europe have their own tests.
 A US-style contractor agreement is not automatically respected abroad if the working relationship looks like employment in substance.
+Brazil is a live example: see the Brazil contractor reclassification crackdown for how aggressively one jurisdiction now polices this.

 A sample workflow for onboarding a foreign contractor